Cenote Angelita or… “The Nightmare”

 The surreal cloud of Cenote Angelica

 From above cenote Angelica does not look like anything special.
 The small pond in the rainforest looks even uninviting – the water looks a bit dirty.

 But when the divers descend into this small lake – it turns out that somewhat deeper the lake becomes lucid.
 As they move deeper and deeper, less light gets through the mass of water.
 Only spooky blue and green hues remain.
 And, yes, there it comes – the somewhat nightmarish, moving cloud.

 At first, it may look like the bottom of the lake.
 Or – rather a shore of some boiling lake.
 Around its “shores” one can see the fallen leaves from the trees far above the lake.
 Some tree branches are sticking out from the fog.

 Divers descend in the white fog – and, it turns out, the lake continues below it!
 After moving through some 2 – 3 m thick layer of “foggy” water divers reach lucid, dark water below it.
-As they go through the cloud, a pungent odour of sulfur manages to pass the oxygen mask – and there it comes, the eternal darkness of dead water below this weird cloud.
+As they go through the cloud, a pungent odor of sulfur manages to pass the oxygen mask – and there it comes, the eternal darkness of dead water below this weird cloud.